Our team of stroke specialists offers timely, effective care for a variety of stroke and cerebrovascular conditions.

 It’s important to be aware of the signs and symptoms of stroke.
 If you or a loved one is experiencing any of the stroke symptoms below, call 9-1-1 and seek immediate medical attention.
 Every second counts.

-F = Face (Can you smile?
-Does one side of the face sag or droop?)
+F = Face Can you smile?
+Does one side of your face sag or droop?

-T = Terrible headache (Sudden onset of a terrible headache or “the worst headache of your life”)
+T = Terrible headache and time to call 911 Sudden onset of a terrible headache or “the worst headache of your life.”

 There are several different types of stroke, as well as other conditions that affect the brain and its blood vessels.
 These conditions can cause stroke-like symptoms.
 Known as cerebrovascular conditions, they include things like brain aneurysm and hemorrhage.